uncms-dev/uncms/docs/watson-integration.md

 ## Controlling search text for content models (ContentBase derivatives)

-The CMS `Page` model is registered with `cms.apps.pages.models.PageSearchAdapter` by default. `PageSearchAdapter` will add all textual fields from the page's content object to the blob of text that gets indexed (with a lower priority than the page title).
+The UnCMS `Page` model is registered with `cms.apps.pages.models.PageSearchAdapter` by default. `PageSearchAdapter` will add all textual fields from the page's content object to the blob of text that gets indexed (with a lower priority than the page title).

 That's sensible behaviour, but you may have inlined models that need to be searched too.
 For example, our simple sectioned content model from the [walkthrough](walkthrough.md) has most of its textual content in `ContentSection` objects.